Chrissie is an educator, freelance writer, and mother of two children and three dogs.

 Some of them are booked solid in the spring, so make reservations early in the school year!

 Field Trips for Kids In Pennsylvania

-The best place to start when planning a field trip, is to look at the history of your state where you live.
+The best place to start when planning a field trip is to look at the history of the state where you live.
 Many great things have happened all over the Keystone State and there are many places where students can relive the rich history this state has to offer while also incorporating the arts and science.
 Whether you are looking to take a day trip or overnight field trip, all of the places listed below combine fun with education and are worth the drive to get there!

 If you have the opportunity to do an overnight trip, I highly recommend going to Philadelphia.
-The Franklin Institute offers a camp-in which allows you and your students to camp out after hours in the exhibits and wake up in the morning and have the place to yourself (and the other groups camping out).
+The Franklin Institute offers a camp-in that allows you and your students to camp out after hours in the exhibits and wake up in the morning and have the place to yourself (and the other groups camping out).
 They offer this to scout groups and school groups and I took my fifth graders there and it was one of the best field trips ever.
 Philadelphia also offers a wide variety of places to visit within a concentrated area and many of the historic areas are free, so more than a day in this city is the way to go!
 The Art Museum has a wonderful display of Knight armor and the ships at Penns Landing are a beautiful sight.
 Although the Liberty Bell is not all that exciting and you do have to go through a lot of security, it is neat to get your picture taken next to a large national historic artifact.
-Philadelphia definitely gets five stars from me for the best city for a filed trip.
+Philadelphia definitely gets five stars from me for the best city for a field trip.
 (Make sure you vote if you agree or even if you disagree)!

 Philadelphia Field Trip Ideas

 Fun and Educational Places in Pennsylvania

 Here are my top ten picks (in no particular order) for both fun and educational field trips: